An Elevated Lasagna Recipe Everyone Will Love!

 Instructions

 - Cook the lasagna noodles.
-Cook according to package directions until al dente.
-Drain, then lay flat on a rimmed baking sheet, spraying lightly with cooking spray (or drizzling with a little oil), when overlapping, to prevent sticking.
+Cook noodles according to package directions until al dente.
+Drain, then lay flat on a rimmed baking sheet.
+Lightly spray with cooking spray or drizzle with oil to prevent sticking if they overlap.

 - Make the filling.
-In a large mixing bowl, combine 1 cup butternut squash purée, ¾ cup ricotta, ½ cup grated Parm, 1 egg, 2 Tbsp chopped sage, 1 tsp Kosher salt, and ¼ tsp black pepper.
-Stir until well mixed.
+In a large bowl, combine 1 cup butternut squash purée, ¾ cup ricotta, ½ cup grated Parm, 1 egg, 2 Tbsp chopped sage, 1 tsp Kosher salt, and ¼ tsp black pepper.
+Stir until smooth.
+If the mixture feels too thick to spread, mix in the remaining ½ cup ricotta.

 - Make the béchamel.
-Melt 4 Tbsp unsalted butter over medium heat in a saucepan.
-When melted, add 2 Tbsp all-purpose flour, then whisk until the flour is a light golden brown, about 3 minutes.
-You don’t want the flour getting too dark.
-Quickly whisk in 2-3 cups of warm milk, then increase the heat to medium-high.
-Bring to a simmer, then continue to cook and whisk for another 3 minutes.
-Reduce the heat to low, add sage leaves and smashed garlic cloves, then cook until thick, velvety, and smooth, about 8-10 minutes.
-Stir in ¼ cup grated Parm, ⅛ tsp grated nutmeg, a pinch of cayenne, ½ tsp Kosher salt, and freshly cracked black pepper, to taste.
+In a medium saucepan, melt 4 Tbsp butter over medium heat.
+Add 2 Tbsp all-purpose flour and whisk until for about 3 minutes, until lightly golden.
+Slowly whisk in 2-3 cups of warm milk, then increase the heat to medium-high.
+Bring to a gentle simmer and cook, whisking often, for 3 minutes.
+Reduce heat to low, then add a few fresh sage leaves and 2 smashed garlic cloves.
+Cook until thick and velvety, about 8-10 minutes.
+Stir in ¼ cup grated Parmesan, ⅛ tsp grated nutmeg, a pinch of cayenne, ½ tsp Kosher salt, and freshly cracked black pepper to taste.
 Set aside.

-- Optional, fried sage leaves: If making crispy sage leaves, heat 1” of neutral oil in a small skillet over medium-high heat.
-When hot, add sage leaves, a few at a time, and cook for 20-30 seconds, flipping once or twice, until the bubbles around the sage leaves subside.
-Remove with a slotted spoon, then drain on a paper towel.
-Season lightly with Kosher salt, then serve.
+- Optional, crispy fried sage leaves: Heat about 1 inch neutral oil in a small skillet over medium-high heat.
+When hot, add fresh sage leaves a few at a time and fry for 20–30 seconds, flipping once, until bubbling subsides.
+Remove with a slotted spoon and drain on paper towels.
+Sprinkle lightly with kosher salt, then use to garnish the lasagna roll-ups.

 Notes